Discovery writing

 And then the draft ends.
 You sit with it.
 The structure that emerged is real and often quite good, but there's no external document that describes it.
 The only map is the manuscript itself, which is eighty thousand words long.

-Because discovery writers are genuinely finding the story as they write, things happen on the page that couldn't have been planned.
+Because discovery writers are genuinely finding the story as they write, certain things happen on the page that couldn't have been planned.
+Characters develop autonomy: they make choices the writer didn't anticipate, and those choices often produce the best moments in the draft.
 A minor character appears in chapter two and the writer follows them somewhere unexpected, and that's where the real story was waiting.
 A confrontation goes differently than intended and the wrongness of how it went turns out to be the whole point.

 The genuine challenge of discovery writing isn't the drafting.
 It's the revision.